ONSdigital/SDG_11.2.1/docs/data_description.md

 The boundaries of each [local authority](https://data.spatialhub.scot/dataset/local_authority_boundaries-is) for Scotland use 2021 boundaries only at the  moment.
 We are able to access a LA 2011 boundary but there is no lookup table for this so are using LA2021 boundary data and [lookup table](https://geoportal.statistics.gov.uk/datasets/ons::postcode-to-output-area-to-lower-layer-super-output-area-to-middle-layer-super-output-area-to-local-authority-district-november-2021-lookup-in-the-uk/about).
 Future work will look to investigating the differences between LA 2011 boundaries and LA 2021 boundaries.

 Unfortunately, Scotland boundaries and lookup files are not annual so we cannot access more accurate data for other years.

+### Northern Ireland

+The same local authorities boundary file that is used in England & Wales is also used for Northern Ireland.

+We used an OA to SA lookup file, as well as an SA to LA lookup file.
+This was due to only having population weighted centroids for each OA in 2011, meaning we converted each OA to an SA using a 1:1 lookup table.
+This meant we could then use an SA to LA lookup table to aggregate the SA estimates to LA level.